 On February 20, 2002, the Court issued its ruling on the defendants' motions to dismiss the Second Consolidated Amended Complaint (the "Amended Complaint").
 The Amended Complaint was filed on June 29, 2001, after the Court dismissed most of the claims in the original complaints, but granted leave to refile.
 In its February 20, 2002, ruling, the Court dismissed the RICO claims of ten of the sixteen named plaintiffs, including three of the four involving us, on the ground that the McCarran-Ferguson Act prohibited their claims because they interfered with the state regulatory processes in the states in which they resided (Florida, New Jersey, California and Virginia).
 With respect to ERISA, the Court dismissed the misrepresentation claims of current members, finding that they have adequate remedies under the law and failed to exhaust administrative remedies.
 Claims for former members were not dismissed.
-The Court also refused to dismiss claims by all plaintiffs for breach of fiduciary duty arising from alleged interference with the doctor-patient relationship by the use of socalled "gag clauses" that assertedly prohibited doctors from freely communicating with members.
-The plaintiffs sought certification of a class consisting of all members of our medical plans, excluding Medicare and Medicaid plans, for the period from 1990 to 1999.
-On September 26, 2002, the Court denied the plaintiffs' request for class certification.
-On October 9, 2002, the plaintiffs asked the Court to reconsider its ruling on that issue.
-The Court denied the motion on November 25, 2002.
+The Court also refused to dismiss claims by all plaintiffs for breach of fiduciary duty arising from alleged interference with the doctor-patient relationship by the use of so-called "gag clauses" that assertedly prohibited doctors from freely communicating with members.
+The plaintiffs sought certification of a class consisting of a lamembers of our medical plans, excluding Medicare and Medicaid plans, for the period from 1990 to 1999.
+On September 26, 2002, the Court denied the motion on November 25, 2002.
 The Court has set a trial date on the individual named plaintiffs' claims for September 22, 2003.

 In the provider track case, the plaintiffs assert that we and other defendants improperly paid providers' claims and "downcoded" their claims by paying lesser amounts than they submitted.
 The complaint alleges, among other things, multiple violations under RICO as well as various breaches of contract and violations of regulations governing the timeliness of claim payments.
 We moved to dismiss the provider track complaint on September 8, 2000, and the other defendants filed similar motions thereafter.
 On March 2, 2001, the Court dismissed certain of the plaintiffs' claims pursuant to the defendants' several motions to dismiss.
 However, the Court allowed the plaintiffs to attempt to correct the deficiencies in their complaint with an amended pleading with respect to all of the allegations except a claim under the federal Medicare regulations, which was dismissed with prejudice.
 The Court also left undisturbed the plaintiffs' claims for breach of contract.
-On March 26, 2001, the plaintiffs filed their amended complaint, which, among other things, added four state or county medical associations as additional plaintiffs.
-Two of those, the Denton County Medical Society and the Texas Medical Association, purport to bring their actions against us, as well as against several other defendant companies.
+On March 26, 2001, the Denton County Medical Society and the Texas Medical Association, purport to bring their actions against us, as well as against several other defendant companies.
 The Medical Association of Georgia and the California Medical Association purport to bring their actions against various other defendant companies.
 The associations seek injunctive relief only.
 The defendants filed a motion to dismiss the amended complaint on April 30, 2001.